Click here for directions.

 Patients typically have a choice of who they want to see.
 I personally know most of the physical therapy groups and can guide my patient/athlete to what would suit them best.
 I have my physical therapy protocols conveniently located on my website.
 Click here to view.

-EXCEL is an outpatient total joint replacement program.
+The EXCEL program is an outpatient total joint replacement program.
 It is available to patients who are generally healthy and is done at an outpatient surgery center.
 The patient then recovers in a recovery suite located nearby (2 nights for knee replacement).
 Nursing staff is available there 24/7.
 Because the patient is never admitted to the hospital, there is a substantial cost saving and a lower risk of hospital-acquired infections.
-This option is attractive for patients who are paying their own bills, employers who are self-insured, worker’s compensation, and patients traveling to the U.S. For their medical care because the costs are less than half of what they are in the hospital.
+This option is attractive for patients who are paying their own bills, employers who are self-insured, worker’s compensation and patients traveling to the U.S. for their medical care because the costs are less than half of what they are in the hospital.
 Case managers are set up individually with each patient after their surgery has been scheduled.
 They provide an excellent resource to guide a patient through this program.

 You can get a cortisone injection every 3-4 months, as long as they provide symptomatic relief.